xavidop/dialogflow-cx-cli/docs/docs/entitytypes/introduction.md

 The `cxcli` has a command that allows you to create an entity type.
 You can find a more detailed [here](/entitytypes/create).

+## Update

+The `cxcli` has a command that allows you to update an entity type.
+You can find a more detailed [here](/entitytypes/update).

 ## Delete